lmjh/doodle-this/TESTING.md

 ![](documentation/testing_images/user_stories/user-story-4-6-3.jpg)
 * Users also receive an email to confirm that their order has been placed.
 ![](documentation/testing_images/user_stories/user-story-4-6-4.jpg)
-* The system uses webhooks as a reundancy system to create orders if there are any issues with the client side order process after a payment has been made.
+* The system uses webhooks as a redundancy system to create orders if there are any issues with the client side order process after a payment has been made.
 ![](documentation/testing_images/user_stories/user-story-4-6-5.jpg)

 #### 5. Admin User Stories